 - Metrics for Website and Blogposts

 One of the most common pieces of content marketing are blogposts.
 Keep an eye on your Google Analytics to observe how your audience is interacting with your website and posts.
-Did one of your blogpost hit the jackpot with tons of views and comments?
+Did one of your blogposts hit the jackpot with tons of views and comments?
 Try to decipher what made this post so successful and apply your findings to future articles.
 See our breakdown below of what your Google Analytics metrics mean.

 - Page views: This simple metric tells you how many times your page has been viewed.